farialima/grpc-nginx-demo/README.md

 # Running the client locally (On Mac)

-You will need to install the libs, this is enough (no need for brew, it seems):
+You will need to install the libs using pip; there is no need for GRPRC need for brew, it seems):

 ```
 python3 -m venv .venv3